Neoj1sec142/Java-etc/sect1/basicOps/base-ops/readme.md

 * != Not equal too
 * >= Greater than or equal too
 <!-- * <= Less than or equal too -->

+### Logical Operators in Java:
+- is a symbol or word used to connect two or more expressions such that the value of the compound expression produced depends only on that of the originial expression and on the meaning of the operator
+* && (Logical AND) - returns tru if both the operands are true
+* || (Logical OR) - returns true if either of operands are true
+* !
+(Logical NOT) - reutnr true if the operand is false(compliments the operand)